-All first through sixth grade students receive weekly formal art instruction for forty-five minutes.
+All first through sixth-grade students receive weekly formal art instruction.

 All TK through sixth-grade students receive weekly formal art instruction for thirty to fifty minutes, depending on grade level.